 SPI is among the top five US lumber producers.
 We produce everything from timbers and framing lumber to fencing and specialty products from our 18 sawmills in California, Oregon and Washington.
 All of SPI’s mills utilize state-of-the-art computer technology which individually analyzes each log and guides experienced equipment operators to produce the highest quality boards.
 Specialized equipment such as portal cranes, end-dogging carriages, computer sensors, and scanners maintain high production levels and product quality.
 After the milling process, modern computer-controlled kilns dry the lumber produced in the sawmills.

 At Sierra Pacific Industries we utilize a portion of the lumber produced from Sierra Pacific's forestland resources to create our millwork items.
 This "value added" approach through vertical integration of products has contributed to Sierra Pacific's reputation of commitment, quality, and stability.
 A variety of products are manufactured to serve several different markets.
 We produce millwork and re-manufactured lumber in specialty products at three facilities in Northern California.

 Extraordinary quality, strategic West Coast and Midwest manufacturing locations, and commitments to on-time delivery and exceptional customer service highlight the value of Sierra Pacific Windows.
 Custom windows and doors are offered in Ponderosa Pine, Douglas fir and Alder, grown and harvested from our own forests.

-Sierra Pacific Industries turns "wood waste" into energy for homes and businesses through eight state-of-the-art cogeneration plants.
-Together, these facilities produce over 150 megawatts of electrical power.
-That is enough power for 150,000 homes.
+Sierra Pacific Industries turns "wood waste" into energy for homes and businesses through seven state-of-the-art cogeneration plants.
+Together, these facilities produce over 180 megawatts of electrical power.
+That is enough power for 140,000 homes.
 To SPI, sustainability means that we will continuously invest in and grow new forests, while never harvesting more than we grow.